 The report contains aggregated volumes and values in total and per asset class.
 In reporting volumes and values a distinction between professional and non-professional customers is made.
 Additionally, the share of failed settlements is to be disclosed.

 The reporting obligation is quarterly reporting and will enter into force on March 10 2019.
-Therefore, the first reporting deadline is July 10 2019, containing figures from the previous quarter.
+Reporting date is the 10th working day of the month, thus the first reporting day is July 12, 2019.

 ESMA’s guidelines, published on March 28 2018, provide examples on how to report the requirements of article 9 correctly.
 The reporting scope is wide from an asset class perspective, and besides buys and sells also e.g. collateral management operations and securities lending transactions are in scope of reporting.
 To name a few other examples, ESMA has highlighted transactions covered by the directive to include transfers of securities between two accounts of the same client without involvement of CSD.
 The example below by ESMA highlights a case, where the settlement internaliser has one omnibus account at CSD and customers deliver securities from one to another within the omnibus account.
 CSD is not involved in the transaction and therefore the transaction is in scope of internalised settlement reporting.